vieapps/Components.WebSockets/README.md

 ﻿# VIEApps.Components.WebSockets

-A concrete implementation of the System.Net.WebSockets.WebSocket abstract class on .NET Standard 2.0

-A WebSocket library that allows you to make WebSocket connections as a client or to respond to WebSocket requests as a server.
+A concrete implementation of the *System.Net.WebSockets.WebSocket* abstract class on .NET Standard 2.0, that allows you to make WebSocket connections as a client or to respond to WebSocket requests as a server and help improved performance and scalability of your apps.
-You can safely pass around a general purpose WebSocket instance throughout your codebase without tying yourself strongly to this library.
-This is the same WebSocket abstract class used by .NET Standard 2.0 and it allows for asynchronous WebSocket communication for improved performance and scalability.

 ## NuGet
 - Package ID: VIEApps.Components.WebSockets